HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 2. Mandrill – Super cheap to send out emails, but make sure your data is squeaky clean & always include unsubscribe link.

-3. SendGrid – Great delivery rates but a little expensive if you want to send out millions of emails per month.
-But if you’re sending highly relevant information only a few times per month this is one of the best services on the planet.
+3. SendGrid – Great delivery rates but a little expensive if you want to send millions of emails monthly.
+But if you’re sending highly relevant information only a few times per month, this is one of the best services on the planet.

 Server Features